 Pairing wine with fish or seafood can be daunting.
 Yes, white wines are generally the right choice—but which ones?
 Choose a dry white when you need a full-bodied, lush wine and you will be disappointed.
 What about seafood with heavy sauces, like barbecue or tomato sauce?
 Do you use the same wine with grilled shrimp that you do with lobster thermidor?

 It can be confusing.
-Here are some quick rules and a few go-to wines for whenever you're serving seafood.
-Don't worry if you can't get... the exact wine here.
+Here are some quick rules and eight go-to wine types for whenever you're serving seafood.
+Don't worry if you can't get the exact wine here.
 These are general rules, and as we all know, rules are made to be broken.

 01 of 08

 Sparkling wine, whether it's from California, France, Spain, or Italy, is spot-on perfect for fried food.
 While light beers match up well with fried seafood, most wines lose something when you pair them with tempura or a thick beer batter.
 Not so with sparkling wine, whose bubbles cut through the weight of fried food as if the wines were made for the dish.
 These wines also pair well with caviar.
 Don't like sparkling wine?
 Try a Portuguese vinho verde.

 These are the aristocrats of white fish wines.
 Dry, austere, and crisp, chenin blanc and pinot grigio are the wines to reach for when serving lean, white fish cooked simply.
 Flounder, halibut, walleye, snapper, raw clams, or oysters all do well with these wines.
 Alternatively, you can use these wines to cut through the natural fat in some fish, such as striped bass, catfish, lobster, or mussels.
 Looking for something off the beaten track that fits this style?
 Try an Italian Vermentino or a Greek Assyrtiko.